BMW 5 Series (G30): Production

-Production of the G30 occurs at the BMW Group Plant Dingolfing in Germany, and began in November 2016.
-All 5 Series long-wheelbase production takes place at BMW Brilliance's factory in the Dadong district of Shenyang, China.
+Production of the G30 occurred at the BMW Group Plant Dingolfing in Germany, and began in November 2016.
+All 5 Series long-wheelbase production took place at BMW Brilliance's factory in the Dadong district of Shenyang, China.

 In addition, from March 2017, contract manufacturer Magna Steyr began building 5 Series saloons at its factory in Graz, Austria.

 Complete knock down (CKD) production of the 5 Series takes place in the following locations: